Banking details can be found below, or click on the “Support this Project” button.

 Providing trauma counselling and trauma counselling training for South Sudanese refugees

 “The first challenge we face here as pastors is how to counsel the traumatised people while we are also traumatised, so we need special training as leaders on counselling.”

-While the world’s media attention is focused primarily on the wars in Syria and Iraq, other parts of the world are locked in conflict as well.
+While the world’s media attention is focused primarily on the wars in Syria, other parts of the world are locked in conflict as well.
 One of these conflicts is in South Sudan.
 The civil war started in December 2013 after a fallout between President Salva Kiir and Vice-President Riek Machar, which caused Machar to resign and lead rebel forces against Kiir’s government.
-A peace agreement was achieved in early 2016, but the conflict erupted again in July that year.

-In response to this request, INcontext is launching Project Restoration to provide trauma counselling and trauma counselling training to South Sudanese refugees.
-30 pastors from various refugee camps have been invited to attend a 5-day training course at a centralised point close to the refugee camps.
-First, they will receive counselling for their own trauma, and thereafter, they will be trained to do trauma counselling with their congregation members.
+In response to this request, INcontext launched Project Restoration to provide trauma counselling and trauma counselling training to South Sudanese refugees.
+Over 30 pastors from three refugee camps were invited to attend a 5-day training course at a centralised point close to the refugee camps from 7-11 August 2017.
+First, they received counselling for their own trauma, and thereafter, they were trained to do trauma counselling with their congregation members.

 Any contribution will be much appreciated and will ensure that this trauma counselling project is realised.
-To make a donation, please use the INcontext bank details below.
+To make a donation, please use the INcontext account.